A quality podcast requires quality equipment. ⭐

-To this end, investing in high quality equipment and equipping yourself (almost) like a pro is a must.
-However, if like me, you don’t know where to start and what exactly to look for, this article is made for you. 🙂
+Investing in high quality equipment and equipping yourself (almost) like a pro is a must.
+If you don’t know where to start and what exactly to look for, this article is made for you. 🙂

 What equipment is needed to record a podcast ?